 Enabling sick children to express their fears and emotions in a creative and positive fashion, which allows them to experience immediate happiness and satisfaction for the work created during the artistic workshops.
 Expand and strengthen the experience of contact with contemporary art lived at the Camp bringing the Art Factory into important Italian museums and allowing kids and families to get in touch with major national exhibition organizations.

-- 758 children and youth between the ages of 6 and 17 with illnesses that require invasive and long-term therapy;
+- 1185 children and youth between the ages of 6 and 17 with various pathologies (at the Camp) and 96 children and young people (in museums).

-In 2018, the project, supported by AMI in partnership with AMG, foresaw 10 artistic workshop sessions of 9 days each and the dissemination of the experience of the Art Factory in major contemporary art museums in 8 Italian cities (Bologna, Genoa, Milan, Naples, Rome, Rovereto, Turin and Florence) with the offer of a one-day workshop always held by renowned artists, aimed at creating a collective work; at the end of the workshop, the work was exhibited for a period of time in the museum and subsequently brought back to the Dynamo Art Factory.
+The project foresaw 8 artistic workshop sessions of 9 days each and the continuation of the dissemination of the experience of the Art Factory in major Italian contemporary art museums, started in 2018 and extended for 1 additional year.
+In 2019, Dynamo offered one-day workshops at Madre Museum in Naples, Sandretto Re Rebaudengo Foundation in Turin, Museo Novecento in Florence, MAMbo in Bologna and MACRO in Rome.
+The workshop, always held by renowned artists, have been aimed at creating a collective work; at the end of the workshop, the work was exhibited for a period of time in the museum and subsequently brought back to the Dynamo Art Factory.

 Newsletter di Dynamo Camp: Dynamo Art Factory va al museo

-Dynamo Camp Association: created in 2007, the association is part of the Serious Fun Children’s Network, an international channel founded by Paul Newman in 1988 to contribute to the improvement of the lives of children with serious illnesses and their families.
+This association was created in 2007 and is part of the Serious Fun Children’s Network, an international channel founded by Paul Newman in 1988 to contribute to the improvement of the lives of children with serious illnesses and their families.
 Dynamo Camp is located in the WWF oasis in Tuscany, which was inaugurated in 2007, and is the only Recreational Therapy facility in Italy designed to host minors whose lives are compromised by illness.